Impacting spheres: from liquid drops to elastic beads: Conclusions outlook

 In this work, we investigate the impact of a viscoelastic sphere on a non-contacting rigid surface and chart a continuous transition in impact dynamics from liquid-like to solid-like behavior by tuning the material parameters.
 The primary peak force $F_{\max}$ (associated with the inertial impact) smoothly crosses over from Wagner's inertial-drop scaling to Hertz's elastic-contact scaling as the elasticity number $El = Ec/We$ increases.
 For small $El$ (liquid-like response), we reproduce $F_{\max}/(\rho_l V_0^2 R_0^2) \to 3.24$ matching the constant plateau from Wagner's theory.
 In contrast, for large $El$ (elastic-dominated regime), $F_{\max}/(\rho_l V_0^2 R_0^2)$ grows following a power-law $\approx 5.3 El^{2/5}$, consistent with Hertz's prediction for elastic spheres.
 These two limiting behaviors bound the force response, and the transition between them is gradual rather than abrupt.
 The Weissenberg number $Wi = De\,\sqrt{We}$, which quantifies the polymer’s relaxation time relative to the impact time, governs this memory-driven crossover: as $Wi$ increases from $0$ (no elastic memory) to $\infty$ (permanent memory), the peak-force scaling shifts continuously from the Wagner limit to the Hertz limit.
 Thus, by adjusting $Wi$, one can smoothly interpolate between liquid-drop and elastic-solid impact outcomes.

 The modeling choices in this work were made to isolate the physics of the liquid–to–elastic transition and enable direct comparison to the classical limits.
 The viscoelastic sphere obeys Oldroyd‑B, which neglects finite microstructure extensibility and shear‑thinning; this is acceptable for our flow history but can be systematically relaxed with constitutive models that incorporate finite extensibility and rate‑dependent viscosity \citep{Snoeijer_etal_2020,Mckinley_exten_flow,Thien_1977,tanner2000}.
-The substrate is non‑contacting, so the thin gas layer is present but not explicitly resolved with lubrication and wetting dynamics; prior work shows that air cushioning, skating on a gas film, and nanoscale first contact depend sensitively on slip, compressibility and rarefaction \citep{smith-2003-jfm,thoroddsen-2003-jfm,kolinski-2012-prl,vdveen-2012-pre,Driscoll2011,li-2015-jfm,chubynsky-2020-prl,garcia2024skating,langley2017impact,zhang-2021-prf,sprittles2024gas}.
-Furthermore, the onset of contact will modify the shear stress at the interface - including effects such as adhesion - that can modify the peak force, and will alter the stresses upon rebound.
+The substrate is non‑contacting, so the thin gas layer is present but not explicitly resolved with lubrication and wetting dynamics; prior work shows that air cushioning, skating on a gas film, and nanoscale first contact depend sensitively on slip, compressibility and rarefaction \citep{smith-2003-jfm,thoroddsen-2003-jfm,thoroddsen_etoh_takehara_ootsuka_hatsuki_2005,kolinski-2012-prl,vdveen-2012-pre,Driscoll2011,li-2015-jfm,chubynsky-2020-prl,garcia2024skating,langley2017impact,zhang-2021-prf,sprittles2024gas}.
+We stress that in the present work, the substrate is assumed to remain perfectly rigid.
+Small elastic deformations of the substrate can, however, modify the intervening gas layer \cite{Langley2020}, which in turn may alter the impact dynamics and the measured force signature of the impacting sphere.Ma Furthermore, the onset of contact will modify the shear stress at the interface - including effects such as adhesion - that can modify the peak force, and will alter the stresses upon rebound.
 Finally, a small background viscosity renders the ($De\to\infty$) limit to be of Kelvin–Voigt type rather than ideally elastic; classical analyses quantify how viscoelastic dissipation and elastic waves perturb Hertzian impact \citep{pao1955extension,hunterEnergyAbsorbedElastic1957}.
 These assumptions do not alter the governing exponents (Wagner versus Hertz) but they may affect quantitative prefactors and very‑short‑time, near‑contact details.